SumiSastri/dev-blogs/docs/computer-code/part3-storing-and-accessing-data.md

 Software developers rely on compilers and interpretors to do the heavy lifting when it comes to boiling down code to its most efficient format for storage in a processor.

 ## What is a code package?

+A code package any code that is bundled together and that can be used efficiently.

+Code libraries like React, written in JavaScript or the Java Class Library (JCL) use pre-compiled code and features that can be used by software developers writing source code.

 ## What is code package management?

 Code package management is a part of maintaining your code base and ensuring code packages used are updated on a regular basis.

 When code packages are updated, they may or may not be backwards compatible and may generate breaking changes.